pseale/presentation-getting-feedback/README.md

 # Outline

 - general theme: strong programmers don't need tools--but the rest of us do, so ignore the strong programmers
   - Rob Pike: "Syntax highlighting is juvenile.
 When I was a child, I was taught arithmetic using colored rods.
-I grew up and today I use monochromatic numerals" - Rob Pike is very, very wrong
+I grew up and today I use monochromatic numerals" - Rob Pike is very, very wrong - but correct in a vague, general sense
 - code-and-fix
 - syntax highlighting
 - linting